 Thriveworks Kennesaw offer therapy to victims of domestic violence.
-Our counselors understand the dynamics of abuse and know what it takes to help people find safety.
+Our counselors and psychologists understand the dynamics of abuse and know what it takes to help people find safety.
+If you are a victim of domestic abuse, consider working with one of our therapists or counselors.

 Domestic Abuse and the Cycle of Violence